Webpage created: July 28, 2019

 Subsequent development (see note C below)

 There was a major change in the livery of the tramcars during 1897.
 On April 23rd the Council resolved to repaint the tramcars according to the route they were allocated to.
-Cars going to Prince Rock were to be painted red.
+Cars going to Hyde Park via Houndiscombe Road would be yellow.
 This would be carried out when the cars needed renovating but it is not clear if this decision was actually carried out.

 An interesting diversion was a Council decision dated September 19th 1898: 'That a notice be exhibited on the tramcars requesting passengers to destroy their tickets upon leaving the car'.